 Pai Resort Situated 3 km from the city centre and 8 km from the airport, Pai Resort is a perfect place for business travellers.
 It is close to all prime tourist spots and provides necessary facilities like room service, laundry, WiFi, conference, and banquet halls.
 The property boasts of spacious rooms with premium furnishings and beautiful interiors.

-Kapileshwara Temple: Also known as Dakshina Kashi, Kapileshwara Temple has immense religious importance.
+Also known as Dakshina Kashi, Kapileshwara Temple has immense religious importance.
 It is among the 12 Jyotirlingas and is visited by pilgrims.
-Legends believe that the linga in the Kapileshwara temple originated in Belagavi itself.
+Legends believe that the linga in the Kapileshwara Temple originated in Belagavi itself.
 The temple also houses the shrine of Ganpati, Navagraha or nine planets, and Sai Baba.

-Hidkal Dam: Hidkal Dam is a place with great archaeological importance due to the presence of precious fossils, scenic natural landscapes, and a natural spot to watch migratory birds like the Bar-headed geese and Demoiselle cranes.
-The primary purpose of building the Hidkal Dam was to generate electricity and supply water for irrigation & drinking purpose.
+Hidkal Dam is a place with great archaeological importance due to the presence of precious fossils, scenic natural landscapes, and a wild spot to watch migratory birds like the Bar-headed geese and Demoiselle cranes.
+Building the Hidkal Dam was to generate electricity and supply water for irrigation & drinking purpose.

-Rakaskop: Every city has its folktale, and Belagavi is no different.
+Every city has its folktale, and Belagavi is no different.
 If you are interested in exploring the folktale of Belagavi, then do visit Raksaskop.
 Located 16 km from Belagavi, Rakaskop is known as the village of the demons.
-You will notice a massive cave in the shape of a seated human figure representing the existence of demons in the village long ago.
+You will notice a massive cave in the shape of a seated human figure representing monsters' existence in the town long ago.

 Goa: Goa needs no introduction.
 From beaches to forts, churches to museums, parties to casinos, Goa is the ideal holiday destination.
 It’s a place that never disappoints, instead surprise everyone with each visit.